DarkEnergyScienceCollaboration/CS4.5/README.md

-#  Identify relevant galaxy properties
+#  Validate input catalog properties

 Summary -- Mapping the cosmological simulations to a set of observables is a complicated process.
 The result of this effort will be a document outlining the validation process and results of the validation to ensure the